aws/aws-advanced-go-wrapper/README.md

 ## How to Contribute

-1. Set up your environment by following the directions in the [Development Guide](docs/development_guide/DevelopmentGuide.md).
+1. Set up your environment by following the directions in the [Contributor Guide](docs/contributor-guide/DevelopmentGuide.md).
 2. To contribute, first make a fork of this project.
 3. Make any changes on your fork.
 Make sure you are aware of the requirements for the project.
 4. Create a pull request from your fork.
 5. Pull requests need to be approved and merged by maintainers into the main branch. <br />
-   **Note:** Before making a pull request, [run all tests](docs/development_guide/DevelopmentGuide.md#running-the-tests) and verify everything is passing.
+   **Note:** Before making a pull request, [run all tests](docs/contributor-guide/DevelopmentGuide.md#running-the-tests) and verify everything is passing.

 ## Releases